-If you feel that the critical damage system creates too much dice rolling and bookkeeping, you can use a simplified system.
+If you feel that the critical damage system creates too much dice rolling and book-keeping, you can use a simplified system.
 Count all critical injuries as "Non-Typical Damage".
 That means:

-- If your are broken by damage, someone must Heal you within D6 days, otherwise you die. - vou are unconscious until you die or someone Heals you successfully.
+- o If your are broken by damage, someone must Heal you within D6 days, otherwise you die. - You are unconscious until you die or someone Heals you successfully.